 Last week, students from The International School of Kuala Lumpur (ISKL) were among the many hundreds of thousands of students around the world waiting for the results of International Baccalaureate Diploma Programme (IBDP) and Advanced Placement (AP) examinations taken in May 2019.

 As in previous years, ISKL outperformed the worldwide IB Diploma average score by over 5 points with a Diploma average of 35.3 points.
 The worldwide IB Diploma average was 29.6 points.
-Four students from ISKL were among 213 students worldwide to achieve a perfect score of 45 points, and another student scored 44 points, placing them in the top one percent of IBDP candidates worldwide.
+Four students from ISKL were among 213 students worldwide to achieve a perfect score of 45 points, and two students scored 44 points, placing them in the top one percent of IBDP candidates worldwide.
 In total, twenty two percent of students scored 40 or more points which typically places them in the top ten percent of worldwide results.
 Twenty two percent of the students who undertook the program earned a Bilingual Diploma.

 As the longest running IB World School in Malaysia, 1,427 students have graduated from ISKL with an IB Diploma over the past 28 years, representing a ninety-six percent pass rate.
 Mr Michael Ortiz, ISKL’s International Baccalaureate (IB) and Advanced Placement (AP) Coordinator said, “With a worldwide pass rate consistently around eighty percent, whether with a minimum 24 or maximum 45, earning the IB Diploma is an accomplishment to be celebrated.
-This year, ninety-one percent of our candidates earned the IB Diploma, representing 100 students.
+This year, ninety-two percent of our candidates earned the IB Diploma, representing 101 students.
 Through hard work, perseverance, and commitment to taking on challenges and new experiences, we celebrate each one and his or her success in a formidable academic program.”

 ISKL's academic track record was reinforced by the school’s 2019 AP results with 64% of ISKL students in AP classes who took the exam in May scoring either 4.0 and 5.0.
 This represents students who are ‘very well qualified’ or ‘extremely well qualified’ respectively according to the AP standards.